GaryZhous/StarWrap/README.md

 # Game Description
 ## Intro
 This is the final project of ECE243 Computer Organization.
-Inspired by [Operius](https://gx.games/games/8z54je/operius/), It is implemented on the NIOS II processor of a DE1-SOC, with a PS2 Keyboard for control and FIFOs audio.
+Inspired by [Operius](https://gx.games/games/8z54je/operius/), It is implemented on the NIOS II processor of a DE1-SOC.
 ## Title Screen
 ![title_screen](https://github.com/GaryZhous/StarWrap/blob/main/title_screen.png)
 - When the game first starts, the title screen will load and a background audio will play.